ganslate-team/ganslate/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5494572.svg)](https://doi.org/10.5281/zenodo.5494572)

-# ganslate - simple and extensible GAN image-to-image translation framework.
+# `ganslate` - a simple and extensible GAN image-to-image translation framework

 For comprehensive documentation, visit: https://ganslate.readthedocs.io/en/latest/

-Note: The documentation is still in progress!
-Suggestions and criticism, as well as contributions, are welcome!
+***Note**: The documentation is still in progress!
+Suggestions and contributions are welcome!*

-A [PyTorch](https://pytorch.org/) framework which aims to make GAN image-to-image translation more accessible to both beginner and advanced project with:
+`ganslate` is a [PyTorch](https://pytorch.org/) framework which aims to make GAN image-to-image translation more accessible to both beginner and advanced project with:

 - Simple configuration system
 - Extensibility for other datasets or architectures